NordicCompBio/Newsletter/README.md

 Index the file through adding a date in YYYY-MM-DD format, before the file name.
 In the file describe:
-* The content that you wish to include
+* The content that you wish to include.
-* An approximate time when you want it to be published (e.g. if you prefer to have it shared later in the year due to an opening position in your research group)
+* An approximate time when you want it to be published e.g. if you prefer to have it shared later in the year due to an opening position in your research group.
 * Your contact information (name, affiliation, e-mail address), so that we can reach out to you in order to finalize the content.

 <!--- If you wish to use a template, please fork the repo and fill out the template document--->